 What Are the Symptoms of Kratom Withdrawal?

-In approximately 80% of kratom-involved deaths, the decedents had a history of substance misuse and approximately 90% had no history of being medically treated for pain.
 Based on the dangers associated with using this drug, starting the withdrawal process is essential — but what can you expect?

 Kratom is often related to opioids because it works on some of the same brain mechanisms.
 As a result, you may experience significant kratom withdrawal syndromes following sudden cessation.

 - Severe flu-like symptoms

 - Skin pigmentation changes, especially on the cheeks